 - Language availability– responsive search ads can be used by advertisers in any language whatsoever.

 - Customer reach– search relevance can be greatly improved because of the possibility of using multiple keywords and combinations because there are many more headlines available to match up with search terms used by customers.
 This provides advertisers the ability to compete in more auctions and reach more customers.

 - Save testing time– responsive search ads are set up with a number of different combinations, and it can save tons of time in preparing those combinations, as well as in testing different versions of them.

 - Mobile-friendly– responsive search ads can adapt to be used on devices of varying widths and physical capabilities.
-Given the fact that most online searches are conducted using mobile devices, responsive search ads are capable of showing fewer headlines and descriptions when necessary on mobile devices.
+Most online searches are conducted using mobile devices.
+Responsive search ads are capable of showing fewer headlines and descriptions when necessary on mobile devices.

 - Multiple combinations are free– you don’t pay any more for the hundreds or even thousands, of combinations that Google’s artificial intelligence algorithms come up with than you would for an ordinary pay-per-click ad.
 This is the value that you can’t afford to ignore in today’s business world.

 The first really useful practice is to include at least one responsive ad with every ad group.
 This search ad should have either good or excellent add strength.
 Having a good or excellent ad strength will improve the chances that eventually it will be displayed.